Youth Ecological Literacy Program

 GARNA is partnering with the BLM to create a curriculum for formal and informal educators to use for programming in Browns Canyon National Monument.

 Curriculum will be accessible online.
-Additionally, Mobile Interpretive Crates with the instructional resources will be available for check out.
+Additionally, Mobile Interpretive Crates with the instructional resources will be available to check out.

 Field Work with Upper Ark Schools